jironghuang/jirong-blog/content/home/about.md

 Through this blog, I hope to share my thoughts on analytics and quantitative investment.
 The latter is something I'm keeping track of - with skin in the game.
 It aligns with my belief that I should put my money where my mouth is - literally!

-You may contact me at jironghuang88@gmail.com if we share common interests!
+Please contact me at jironghuang88@gmail.com if we share common interests!

+If you're interested to find out more about what I do, you may find my CV - compiled in latex - <a href="/post/document/Jirong_cv.pdf">here</a>.

+Cheers,

+Jirong